 Prophesy to these bones and say to them, ‘Dry bones, hear the word of the Lord!
 This is what the Sovereign Lord says to these bones: I will make breath enter you, and you will come to life.
 I will attach tendons to you and make flesh come upon you and cover you with skin; I will put breath in you, and you will come to life.’

 Ezekiel does as he is told and the bones receive flesh and come to life.
 After reading these verses, one might be easily tempted to believe that at the resurrection the departed saints are to receive glorified, eternal earthly bodies.
 The way in which Romans 8:11 and Job 19:25-26 are worded suggests two possible interpretations:

 1) This verse may suggest that the Spirit of God will raise the dead such that the departed will come out of their graves by taking on their old flesh again.

 2) This verse may suggest that the dead will be raised to receive entirely new resurrection bodies to replace the old mortal ones.

-The first interpretation that the dead are revived to take on their old flesh again must be dismissed immediately.
+The first interpretation that the dead are revived to take on their old flesh again is unlikely.
 When people die, their bodies disintegrate and molecules from their corpse later go on to comprise the bodies of other living people.
-Similarly these later generations then die and those exact same molecules subsequently assimilate into the bodies of still other people.
+Similarly later generations then die and those exact same molecules subsequently assimilate into the bodies of still other people.
 Thus the resurrection cannot be just a simple resuscitation or revival of the old mortal body since the tiny components of that body have later become part of other people who have also died with those same molecules.
 Furthermore, if people receive bodies composed of the same corruptible materials that they had in their previous mortal existence one would imagine that they would also soon die yet again.